spountant/notion-blogs/readme.md

 ### Manually Creating the Table

-1. Create a blank page in Notion
+1. Create a blank page in Notion.
 2. Create a **inline** table on that page, don't use a full page table as it requires querying differently
 3. Add the below fields to the table